Our Triples (Vol. 1)

 3. Communicate the Value

 This triple forms our model for Creative Problem Solving Model.
-It is a widely effectively straightforward model that can be useful in most all problem solving situations — unlike most design thinking models which tend to more for niche scenarios.
+It is a widely effective, straightforward model that can be useful in most problem-solving situations, from the biggest to the everyday — unlike most problem-solving models, which tend to be more focused on niche scenarios.

 Learn more about Creative Problem Solving